zhang-haozhe/LeetcodeSolutions/README.md

-# 1184.
-Distance Between Bus Stops

-A bus has n stops numbered from 0 to n - 1 that form a circle.
-We know the distance between all pairs of neighboring stops where distance[i] is the distance between the stops number i and (i + 1) % n.

-The bus goes along both directions i.e. clockwise and counterclockwise.

-Return the shortest distance between the given start and destination stops.
+# 3. Longest Substring Without Repeating Characters

+Given a string s, find the length of the longest substring without repeating characters.

 Example 1:

-Input: distance = [1,2,3,4], start = 0, destination = 1
+Input: s = "abcabcbb"
+Output: 3
+Explanation: The answer is "abc", with the length of 3.
+Example 2:

+Input: s = "bbbbb"
 Output: 1
-Explanation: Distance between 0 and 1 is 1 or 9, minimum is 1.
+Explanation: The answer is "b", with the length of 1.

-Example 2:
+Example 3:

-Input: distance = [1,2,3,4], start = 0, destination = 2
+Input: s = "pwwkew"
 Output: 3
-Explanation: Distance between 0 and 2 is 3 or 7, minimum is 3.
+Explanation: The answer is "wke", with the length of 3.
+Notice that the answer must be a substring, "pwke" is a subsequence and not a substring.

-Example 3:
+Example 4:

-Input: distance = [1,2,3,4], start = 0, destination = 3
+Input: s = ""
-Output: 4
+Output: 0
-Explanation: Distance between 0 and 3 is 6 or 4, minimum is 4.

 Constraints:

-1 <= n <= 10^4
-distance.length == n
-0 <= start, destination < n
-0 <= distance[i] <= 10^4
+0 <= s.length <= 5 \* 104
+s consists of English letters, digits, symbols and spaces.

 # Result:

-Runtime: 36 ms, faster than 97.59% of Python3 online submissions for Distance Between Bus Stops.
+Runtime: 56 ms, faster than 81.25% of Python3 online submissions for Longest Substring Without Repeating Characters.
-Memory Usage: 14.8 MB, less than 54.98% of Python3 online submissions for Distance Between Bus Stops.
+Memory Usage: 14.4 MB, less than 18.14% of Python3 online submissions for Longest Substring Without Repeating Characters.

 # Solution:

-The gist of this solution is to calculate the "straight-line" distance between two points without considering the end of the list.
-Thus, the start and the destination do not matter.
-To calculate the distance without going through the end of the list, we create pointA and pointB, corresponding to the two points with smaller or bigger index.
-Then, we get the distance by summing all the nodes between the two points by calling sum(distance[pointA:pointB]) and the result becomes the first distance for comparison.
-The second distance is calculated by summing up all the remaining nodes, so we sum the rest by deleting the used nodes for the first calculation.
+Time complexity: O(n)
+Space complexity: O(n)

+I approached this problem through sliding window.
+Each time, we test the substring bounded by the left and the right boundaries of the window.
+During each move, the right boundary moves right by one step and the local maximum is recorded and compared to the global maximum.
+Each time there is a duplicate element found, the left boundary moves to the next position of the first duplicate element's next position.
+This means that the program is instead going to examine the substring after the first duplicate element.

+However, although this algorithm only contains a while loop that makes the execution in O(n), continuous modifications to the string cause the space to be inefficient.
+Worst case scenario, the substring could be as long as the entire string, so the complexity is O(n) too.